Welcome To The Devi Mahatmya Temple

-Welcome to the Digital Temple of enlightenment for learning and worship of
+Welcome to the Digital Temple dedicated to The worship of

-About "The Devi Mahatmya" (also known as "Durga Saptashati" and "Chandi")
+About "The Devi Mahatmya" book, part of the markandeya purana (also known as "Durga Saptashati" and "Chandi")

 Traditionally the ‘Devi Mahatmyam’ is a portion of the Markandeya Mahapurana.
 The Devi Mahatmya is variously known as Sri Durga Saptashati, Sri Chandi or Saptashati.
 It is referred to as Saptashati asItcomprisesofsevenhundredmantras.
 The Devi Mahatmya is considered to be as important a scripture as the Bhagavad Gita by the Shakta Hindus.